Mary Coughlan (politician): Tánaiste and Minister for Enterprise, Trade and Employment (2008–2010)

-The 2008 fall in the value of sterling against the euro saw the price gap between North and South widen and shoppers cross to Northern Ireland to the detriment of businesses in the South.
-Coughlan asked multiple retailers to reduce their margins south of the border and provide better value to consumers in the South.
+The 2008 fall in the value of sterling against the euro saw the price gap between North and South widen and shoppers cross to Northern Ireland to the perceived detriment of businesses within the Republic of Ireland.
+Coughlan asked multiple retailers within the Republic to reduce their margins and provide better value to consumers in the Republic.
 Research from Forfás, concluded that only a five per cent difference in the cost of goods between North and South was justifiable.
-The findings highlighted retailers' larger margins in the South in relation to their operations in the North and Coughlan queried why the price differential in many identical goods was substantially in excess of 5%.
+The findings highlighted retailers' larger margins in the Republic about their operations in the North, and Coughlan queried why the price differential in many identical goods was substantially more than 5%.
 Coughlan said: "I don't own a shop.
 The Government doesn't own a shop.
 It's up to Tesco, it's up to Superquinn, it's up to Aldi, it's up to Lidl; it's up to them to cut their prices.
 They need to ensure that that happens; they have to do something about it."
 When retailers continued to remain silent on the price differential, Coughlan sent in the Competition Authority to investigate supply chains in the retail sector.

 Coughlan was condemned for doing "too little too late" in relation to large-scale loss of employment at a Dell facility in Limerick, despite successfully retaining 2,000 Dell employees in Ireland.
 She also successfully secured over €22 million of European Globalisation Adjustment Fund money to the benefit of the workers made redundant in Limerick.

 Coughlan was accused by an opposition spokesperson of being unable to debate exchequer figures.

 Coughlan acted to close loopholes in company law that made it possible for bank directors not to have to disclose the full extent of their indebtedness to the bank in its published accounts.
 She also strengthened the powers of the Director of Corporate Enforcement to enforce company law provisions.

 On 24 April 2009, one of Coughlan's demoted junior ministers, John McGuinness, criticised Coughlan and Cowen for the lack of leadership being given to the country, saying: "She's not equipped to deal with the complex issues of dealing with enterprise and business within the department.
 And neither is the department".
 McGuinness' credibility was subsequently undermined when it was revealed that he had hired external PR advice in an effort to undermine Coughlan and enhance his own profile as a Minister of State within her department.